norswap/autumn/doc/autumn/peg.md

   then be left with `b` it can't consume).

 That is for sure.
-However there are some aspects where PEG-based or CFG-based tools *tend* to be better, but not general rule can be made.
+However there are some aspects where PEG-based or CFG-based tools *tend* to be better, but no general rule can be made.

 - Most PEG parsing tools can't handle left-recursion.
 If you think about the function analogy, this make sense: you're just re-entering the same function without making any progress.